9one9/ChequedIn/README.md

 # ChequedIn
-A simple RESTful messaging service
+A simple RESTful messaging service built on Node Express Angular and MySQL